gclayburg/coreos-vmware-deploy/README.md

 This script here was heavily modified as an alternative to the [core os instructions for deploying onto vmware](https://coreos.com/docs/running-coreos/platforms/vmware/).
 Installing coreos onto vmware using the coreos instructions is more complicated than other platform like [vagrant](https://coreos.com/docs/running-coreos/platforms/vagrant/) since the vmware provider does not support the $public_ipv4 and $private_ipv4 variable substitutions in the [cloud-config user-data configuration file](https://coreos.com/docs/cluster-management/setup/cloudinit-cloud-config/).

-The createcluster.sh script works around these limitations by creating a single queenbee node that runs etcd using a static IP address.
+The create-cluster.sh script works around these limitations by creating a single queenbee node that runs etcd using a static IP address.
 All of the workerbee members use this one etcd server.
 This is a vmware implementation of the [single etcd cluster architecture](https://coreos.com/docs/cluster-management/setup/cluster-architectures/#easy-development/testing-cluster).